-The Rockford Files — Pontiac Firebird Esprit
+The Rockford Files

 Garner’s affable, down-on-his-luck private detective Jim Rockford had hidden depths.
 On the surface, he lived in a mobile home and was barely scraping by.
 He drove a base-model light-brown Firebird.
 However, watch out when Rockford throws his car in reverse.
-A J-turn involves reversing at high speed, cranking the wheel over, and slamming the transmission back into forward gear as the car pivots.
+A J-turn involves reversing at high speed, cranking the wheel over and slamming the transmission back into forward gear as the car pivots.
 This stunt was performed so often on The Rockford Files, often by Garner himself, that people started calling it a Rockford turn.
-Three Firebirds were used each season, and most of them were the Formula 400 version with better handling and performance; the crew fitted plain hoods and reworked them to look like the cheaper Esprit, better fitting Jim Rockford’s skinflint lifestyle.
+Three Firebirds were used each season.
+Most of them were the Formula 400 version with better handling and performance.
+The crew fitted plain hoods and reworked them to look like the cheaper Esprit to better fit Jim Rockford’s skinflint lifestyle.

-Columbo — 1959 Peugeot 403 Cabriolet
+1959 Peugeot 403 Cabriolet

-Another detective you underestimated at your peril was the perpetually rumpled Frank Columbo.
+One detective you underestimated at your peril was the perpetually rumpled Frank Columbo.
 The game was afoot even before Columbo had alighted from his equally ramshackle car, a battered old Peugeot convertible.
-A 403 Cabriolet is actually a fairly rare machine, with just over 2,000 produced worldwide and only a few of those stateside.
-Columbo’s version looked like it was constantly on the verge of going on strike, but shuffled along amiably, getting worse-looking episode by episode.
+A 403 Cabriolet is actually a fairly rare machine.
+There were just over 2,000 produced worldwide and only a few of those stateside.
+Columbo’s version looked like it was constantly on the verge of going on strike.
+Still, it shuffled along amiably, getting worse-looking episode by episode.
 As a pairing, it was a stroke of genius.
 According to The Columbo Phile, an exhaustive book on the series, the Peugeot was picked out by Falk himself.
 Walking through the Universal Studios backlot, he couldn’t find a match.
 But just as they were walking out, way back in a corner, he saw the nose of a car sticking out.
 Once he got closer, Falk said, ‘This is the one.’”

-Starsky and Hutch — Ford Gran Torino
+Starsky and Hutch

 1986 Ferrari Testarossa

-James “Sonny” Crockett drove a 1972 Ferrari 365 GTS/4 Daytona on Miami Vice—until it got blown up with a Stinger missile and he needed something new.
+James “Sonny” Crockett drove a 1972 Ferrari 365 GTS/4 Daytona on Miami Vice.
+That is, until it got blown up with a Stinger missile and he needed something new.
 Anyone who remembers Miami Vice only has eyes for the machine that replaced the black Daytona, an all-white Testarossa.
-That iconic car came complete with a single rear-view mirror and giant car phone.
+That iconic car came complete with a single rear-view mirror and a giant car phone.
 It wasn’t so much a car as it was a poster, but what better machine to represent the excess of the era, and the life of a vice cop in Miami?
 Only a Lamborghini Countach could have come close.
 Thank goodness for Stinger missiles.